 Design and send your own invites.
 Go paperless for the younger friends!

-You can put arrangements together yourself and save $150 alone on what people charge for making bridal bouquets!
+Putting your own arrangements together can save $150 alone on what people charge for making bridal bouquets!

 Check the sale rack and wedding dress samples first!